nyrahul/nyrahul.github.io/_posts/2019-6-15-rpl_multi_instances_vs_multi_dodags.md

 router node in another instance.
 In the above example, green nodes are leaf nodes in Instance 0 and can operate as router in Instance 1.

-## Use-case for multiple DAGs within an Instance
+## Multiple DAGs within an Instance
 Now lets assume you decide that you don't want a single point of failure in the form of BR.
 Thus you need to put another BR in the network.
 You want this additional BR to load balance the network when both BRs are active and take